marick/lens2/mostly_words/implementation03-update.md

       end                                 end
     end                                 end

-So that was easy.
-It will also be pretty easy produce a lens that works to both get and update.
+Next is to combine the V1 and V2 lenses into a template that works for both getting and updating.